This page has links to helpful resources for:

 Here are some examples of ideas to write down what is important and what helps in making decisions.

-- Booklet - How to support everyday decision-making (free to download) external by Michelle Browning and Deb Rouget from Belonging Matters.
+- How to support everyday decision-making booklet (free to download) by Michelle Browning and Deb Rouget from Belonging Matters. external

 Communication